OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 ### Infrastructure architecture examples { #infra-examples }

-OutSystems provides the flexibility to start with a simple infrastructure.
+OutSystems provides the flexibility to start with simple infrastructure.
-Edition upgrades and scale ups are available to accommodate growing needs.
-The following examples shows different infrastructure architectures compositions, from simple to a complex.
+Edition upgrades and scale-ups are available to accommodate growing needs.
+The following examples show different infrastructure architectures compositions, from simple to complex.

 Read more about OutSystems editions and pricing [here](https://www.outsystems.com/pricing-and-editions/).

 Addons are available in addition to the default configurations.
-Information on addons is available here [here](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/Cloud_services_catalog).
+Information on addons is available [here](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/Cloud_services_catalog).